 The worms don’t smell and can be stored very discretely.

 So how do we accomplish this?
 With a great little home that doesn’t stand out.

-You begin building your mealworms perfect home by going to any general merchandising store and buying a plastic 3-drawer storage container.
-The storage containers that the drawers slide in and out is the one you will need.
+You begin building your mealworms a perfect home by going to any general merchandising store and buying a plastic 3-drawer storage container.
+The storage container where the drawers slide in and out, is the one you will need.